 Upon issuance of the proclamation, the secretary of state shall record the petitions, affidavits, and proclamation, and transmit a certified copy of the proclamation, by mail, to the auditor of each county.

 The notice of the next general election of county officers must specify that the question of forming the new county, or changing the boundaries of existing counties, as the case may be, will be voted upon at the election, and must state substantially the facts in the petition.
-If the proposition is for a change of boundaries, the form of the question shall be substantially in the following form: "Shall the county boundaries be changed as described in the proclamation issued on (date)?"
-If the proposition is for the establishment of a new county, the form of the question shall be substantially in the following form: "Shall a new county.
+If the proposition is for a change of boundaries, the ballots shall include the words: "For changing county boundaries.
+Yes.
+No." If for the establishment of a new county, the words: "For a new county.
 Yes.
 No." Each of the last two words, "yes" and "no," shall be followed by a square in which the voter may make a cross to indicate a choice.

 The election judges, in addition to the returns required in other cases, shall transmit to the secretary of state, by certified mail, their certificate of the number of votes cast for and against any proposition submitted within 24 hours after the canvass is completed.
 The county canvassing board shall make return of the vote as in the case of votes for state officers.
 The return must show the result of the vote for and against any proposition submitted, in the proposed new county, as well as in the entire county affected by the election.

 Subdivision 1.
 State canvassing board.
 The state canvassing board shall canvass the returns at the time of canvassing the votes cast for state officers, and in the same manner.
 The board may use the returns received from the election judges to correct errors and supply omissions in the returns of the county canvassing board.
 When the canvass is completed, the board shall file a certificate declaring the result of the vote with the secretary of state.

 Upon the issuance of the proclamation, the proposed change of boundaries becomes effective.
 If the proposition was for the establishment of a new county, it becomes duly organized.
 The territory of the new county shall remain attached, for judicial purposes, to the county from which it was taken, until the officers of the new county have been appointed and have qualified, as provided in section 370.09.